FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ### 0. Use an isolated environment

 In the spirit of Phil Karlton who supposedly said "There are only two hard things in Computer Science: cache invalidation and naming things.", we gonna select a specific task, namely an analysis based on the all familiar [Boston housing dataset], to help us finding crisp names.
-Based on our task we create an environment `bostong_housing` including Python and some common data science libraries with:
+Based on our task we create an environment `boston_housing` including Python and some common data science libraries with:

 ```commandline
 conda create -n boston_housing python=3.6 jupyterlab scikit-learn seaborn